-As described in detail in the ECP report (USACE, 2019), lead paint surveys were performed in all 12 housing units in January and February 2002.
-Deleading activities were undertaken in the 2005 to 2008 timeframe to bring the housing facilities in to compliance with applicable Massachusetts lead poisoning prevention and control regulations.
-Certification of lead paint compliance by means of a lead paint inspector "letter of full deleading compliance" is available for all 12 housing units.
+As described in detail in the ECP report (USACE, 2019), lead paint surveys were performed in all 12 housing units in February and March 2002.
+Deleading activities were undertaken in the 2004 to 2008 timeframe to bring the housing facilities in to compliance with applicable Massachusetts lead poisoning prevention and control regulations.
+Certification of lead paint compliance by means of a lead paint inspector "letter of full deleading compliance" is available for 11 of the 12 housing units.
+The compliance letter for 2 East Militia Heights Roads was not available in NSSC records and could not be provided by the deleading contractor.
+The deleading contractor provided verbal confirmation that all 12 units had been deleaded.

-At the request of the Army, additional follow-up lead paint re-inspection surveys were performed at each of the 12 housing units in August and September of 2019.
-That survey determined that 2 of the 12 units (1 Luncher Way and 100 Oxbow Road) continued to be in full compliance with applicable Massachusetts lead poisoning prevention and control regulations and a "certification of maintained compliance" (an addendum to the "letter of full deleading compliance" noted in the previous paragraph) is available for each of these units.
-The 2019 inspection determined that the remaining 10 of the 12 units are no longer in full compliance.
+At the request of the Army, additional follow-up lead paint re-inspection surveys were performed at each of the 12 housing units in late-August and early-September of 2019.
+That survey determined that 5 of the 12 units (4, 5, 6, 7 and 12 East Militia Heights Road) continued to be in full compliance with applicable Massachusetts lead poisoning prevention and control regulations and a "certification of maintained compliance" (an addendum to the "letter of full deleading compliance" noted in the previous paragraph) is available for each of these units.
+The 2019 inspection determined that 7 of the 12 units (1, 2, 3, 8, 9, 10 and 11 East Militia Heights Road) are no longer in full compliance.
 Conditions resulting in non-compliance were primarily in exterior areas and mainly associated with loose, cracked paint in previously covered (by vinyl covering) or encapsulated painted areas.
 A description of the 2019 re-inspection program and associated inspection report documentation are provided in a technical memorandum addendum to the 2019 USACE ECP report (USACE, 2020).